 Lunch: Ham Sandwich, Potato Chips, Banana, Carrots, Milk

 Dinner: Pepperoni Pizza, Green Salad, Ranch Dressing, Cake, Apple Juice

 Lunch: Turkey Sandwich, Frito’s Corn Chips, Apples, Green Salad w/ Italian, Milk

 Dinner: Beef Tacos with Cheese and Lettuce, Refried Beans, Spanish Rice, Chips & Salsa, Apple Juice

-Breakfast: Pancake Dog, Boiled Egg, Peach Cup, Juice/Milk
+Breakfast: Pancake Wrap, Boiled Egg, Peach Cup*, Juice/Milk

-Lunch: Bean and Cheese Burrito, Orange, Celery w/ranch, Brownie, Milk
+Lunch: Bean and Cheese Burrito, Orange, Celery w/ranch, Brownie and Milk

 KEEP Ocean Staff Photo